Miccighel/Readersourcing-2.0-RS_Server/README.md

 `POSTGRES_DB`.
 Compose supplies `POSTGRES_HOST=database` to RS_Server so that it can reach the database container.

 `PUBLIC_BASE_URL` must contain only the public origin of RS_Server, including the scheme and optional port, without a path, query string, fragment, or credentials.
+Production refuses to start without this value and accepts that host by default.
 For a public instance, set `FORCE_SSL=true` after HTTPS has been configured.
 Set `CORS_ALLOWED_ORIGINS` to the exact origins of web clients that may call the API, separated by commas.
 RS_Rate requests browser permission for the selected RS_Server origin and therefore does not depend on its generated extension origin being listed here.
 Supplying `CORS_ALLOWED_ORIGINS=*` permits requests from every origin and